lazyFrogLOL/cookiecutter-flask-bootstrap/{{cookiecutter.app_name}}/README.md

 ### Run

-Note: Environment variables are already set in the `.env` file for local development.
+Note: Environment variables are already set in the `.flaskenv` file for local development, change if you want.

 ``` bash
 flask run